Skip to main content

 Sales tax, when applied, is shown on the order receipt and order details.
 Sellers can also use available reporting and exports to view tax amounts by order.

 We don’t provide copies of confidential tax returns or filings.
-Sellers can use transaction receipts and order records showing tax collected, plus the Help Center reference page listing where Whop currently collects and remits sales tax on Discover sales.
+Sellers can use transaction receipts and order records showing tax collected, plus the Help Center reference page listing where Whop currently collects and remits sales tax.
 If a tax authority requests additional documentation, we can escalate the request for review.

 Tax authorities set filing schedules (monthly, quarterly, etc.), which can vary.
 Whop remits taxes on the schedule required by the relevant tax authority.